BariBariGood/webscraper/README.md

-# Webscraper
+# Twitter Crypto Thread Web Scraper
-By: Ivan Del Rio
+**Developer:** Ivan Del Rio

-awdw
+**Description:** This web scraper utilizes Puppeteer to automate the process of logging into Twitter, navigating to the designated "Crypto" thread, and extracting relevant tweets.